aprameyap/verbose-octo-journey/README.md

 Forecasting prices of Henry Hub Natural Gas Futures (NYMEX:NG1!)

-There is an optimal number of months (N) to which the model predicts the cumulative percentage change to the given trading logic.
+There is an optimal number of weeks (N) to which the model predicts the cumulative percentage change to the given trading logic.
-The hypothesis would be (check test_sim.py for N calculation): The N value remains constant in near future (within a year), the new N value will be searched by running the same backtest through the next year.\
+The hypothesis would be (check test_sim.py for N calculation): The N value remains constant in near future, the new N value will be searched by running the same backtest through the future.\
-Usually N ranges between 6-8 months.

 ![Time period of the data collected](Figure_3.png)
 ![Forecast of NYMEX:NG1! v/s Ground truth](Figure_5.png)